2016fendouzhilu/Muse-CGH/README.md

 ### Overview

-##### Muse can generate human-style English handwriting from text.
-Its algorithm automatically connects strokes of adjacent characters to produce cursive words, and uses randomness to ensure that every character is unique in the rendering results.
+##### Muse can synthesis stylish English handwriting from text.
+Its algorithm carefully connects strokes of adjacent characters to produce cursive words, and uses randomness to ensure that every character is unique in the rendering results.

-##### The following photo shows some rendered text printed on papers, the result is quite vivid:
+##### The following photo shows some rendered text printed on papers:

 ![alt tag](Printed.jpg)